Skip to content

 )

-Below is the setup for a model of the astrometric data with the number of Keplerians, $Np$, free between 0 and 2.
+Below is the setup for a model of the astrometric data with the number of Keplerians, \(Np\), free between 0 and 2.
 This is a very broad search for the BH3 signal, but given that the signal is so large, it will probably be a bit inefficient.
-This is because nested sampling can struggle when the prior is several times larger than the posterior, leading to inefficient sampling.
+This is because nested sampling can struggle when the prior width is many orders of magnitude larger than the posterior, leading to inefficient sampling.

 One way to nudge the sampler into the right direction is to fix the jitter to a high value (in this case 0.5 mas), basically broadening the likelihood (and thus the posterior).
 If you're running it yourself, try varying the jitter value to see if the model converges.